Immigrant with family ties to White House press secretary Karoline Leavitt is detained by ICE

 “She wasn’t told why she was detained,” he said.
 “She was bounced from Massachusetts, to New Hampshire, to Vermont, to Louisiana on this unconstitutional merry-go-round.”

-Pomerleau said Ferreira's 11-year-old son lives with her former fiancé, Michael Leavitt, in New Hampshire, but they have shared custody and maintained a co-parenting relationship for many years since their engagement broke off.
+Pomerleau said Ferreira’s 11-year-old son lives with her former fiance, Michael Leavitt, in New Hampshire, but they have shared custody and maintained a co-parenting relationship for many years since their engagement broke off.
+He said the boy lived with both parents at one point and later split his time between them, spending numerous nights and weekends with his mother.

 “She was detained for no reason at all.
 She’s not dangerous.
 She’s not a flight risk.
 She’s not a criminal illegal alien,” he said.
 “She’s a business owner who pays taxes and has a child who was wondering where mommy was after school two weeks ago.”